maksimsarychau/mcp-zebrunner/README.md

 ```
 "Get test execution results for launch 118685 to understand recent failures"
 "Show me top bugs from last week related to my feature area"
+"Get detailed bug review for Android project from last 14 days"
+"Show me comprehensive failure information for hashcode 1051677506"
+"What are the top 50 bugs affecting our project this month?"
+"Give me a summary of bug failures with reproduction dates from last 7 days"
 "Analyze test case MCP-34 - why might it be failing in automation?"
 ```